 - VOCAL intakes animals based on availability and temperament

-- VOCAL is a private, non-profit organization funded by donations and largely run by volunteers
+- VOCAL is a private, non-profit organization funded by donations

 - Outreach programs focused on keeping pets out of shelters